RasaHQ/rasactl/README.md

   -p, --project                       use the current working directory as a project directory, the flag is ignored if the --project-path flag is used
-      --project-path string           absolute path to the project directory directory mounted in kind --rasa-x-chart-version string   a helm chart version to use --rasa-x-password string        Rasa X password (default "rasaxlocal") --rasa-x-password-stdin         read the Rasa X password from stdin --rasa-x-release-name string    a helm release name to manage (default "rasa-x")
+      --project-path string           absolute path to the project directory directory mounted in kind --rasa-x-chart-version string   a helm chart version to use --rasa-x-edge-release           use the latest edge release of Rasa X --rasa-x-password string        Rasa X password (default "rasaxlocal") --rasa-x-password-stdin         read the Rasa X password from stdin --rasa-x-release-name string    a helm release name to manage (default "rasa-x")